The ultimate guide to the best credit card combinations

 Whether you’re new to the world of points and miles or just looking for the best ways to level up your current card portfolio, a strategic credit card pairing is one of the easiest ways to maximize your earning potential.

-You’ve likely heard of the most popular card groupings — the Chase Trifecta and the Amex Trifecta — but these are far from the only ways to combine credit cards.
+You’ve likely heard of the most popular card groupings — such as the Chase Trifecta and the Amex Trifecta — but these are far from the only ways to combine credit cards.

 What makes the best credit card combination?